Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 After demuxing, each routed track has its own bounded compressed-packet queue before its decoder.
 This lets one decoder or presenter lag temporarily without immediately stopping its sibling.
-The independence is intentionally bounded, however: if video remains back-pressured long enough, its packet queue eventually fills and the shared demuxer blocks when it next needs to deliver video.
-Audio then also stops advancing.
+The independence is intentionally bounded, however: if one track remains back-pressured long enough, its packet queue eventually fills and the shared demuxer blocks before it can reach later packets for the sibling track.

-This prevents one track running arbitrarily far ahead while memory grows without bound.
+OxideAV's general pipeline default is 16 compressed packets per track.
+Sanctuary intentionally overrides only that packet depth to **256 per track** while leaving the frame-channel default unchanged.
+Real Twitch MPEG-TS VODs have been observed with about 3.8 seconds of valid physical mux skew between audio and video; 16 packets is only roughly 0.34 seconds of AAC or 0.53 seconds of 30 fps video and therefore causes head-of-line starvation in a shared demux graph.
+The larger Sanctuary-specific bound is compressed demux slack, not presentation lookahead: decoded video remains capped at two frames and the PCM target is unchanged.
+Keeping this override in Sanctuary rather than raising OxideAV's global default preserves the tighter general-purpose memory bound for pipelines that do not need Twitch-scale mux-skew tolerance.

 ### JobSink and independent TrackSinks